How Does Crop-Hail Insurance Work?

 How does it work?

 The United States Department of Agriculture Risk Management Agency states that 6% of crop losses yearly are caused by hail.
 Crop-hail insurance works on a per-acre basis.
 It covers damage even if it’s just a certain part of the field that has been damaged by the hail.
 So there’s no need to insure the whole part of the operation.
 The losses entailed are defined based on yield loss.
-If the plants are not destroyed by the hail storm but have compromised its ability to yield crops, the loss would be paid.
+If the plants are not destroyed by the hail storm but have compromised their ability to yield crops, the loss would be paid.

 The losses would be paid depending on how severe the damage is and how wide the damaged acres are.
 However, if the policy is already finalized and you have specified the areas that you want to insure, it could not be extended or transferred to another area.
 With this policy, you need to choose first the coverage of the dollar amount that is why the value expected is on a dollar-per-acre basis.